 PLEASE NOTE: This spreadsheet lists possible expenses and may not be all-inclusive of program costs.
 In addition, your costs may fluctuate based on changes in currency exchange rates, airfare, varying personal lifestyles, etc. While this is a good tool for reviewing study abroad expenses, the results should be considered to be an estimate of the total cost of participation.

 Students will reside in shared-occupancy accommodations arranged by the Office of Global Affairs.
-Your accommodation arrangements are included in your Housing and Activity Fees.
+Your housing is included in your Program Fee.
 Group accommodation dates correspond with the program dates listed above.

 Passport: All program participants are required to have a valid passport, which must be valid for at least six months beyond the program's end date.

-Visa: All participants will require visas, arranged by Steinhardt Global Affairs.
+Visa: All participants will require a visa, which will be arranged by Steinhardt Global Affairs.

 Visit the Steinhardt Study Abroad Resources website and get a head start on preparing for your study abroad program experience.